 acceptable.
 If you have questions about using results from the BST, PRE

-or ACT, please contact an advisor in the College of Education.
-To
+or ACT, please contact a teacher prepartion advisor in the College of

-schedule an appointment, MSU students should use the online scheduling
+Education.
+To schedule an appointment, MSU students should use the

 If you have not taken the SAT, you will find free test preparation information and materials on the College Board's SAT website.

-Tutoring and test preparation support is also available in the Sudent
+Tutoring and test preparation support is also available in the Student

 Advising Office.
 To access that service, please follow these steps.